 date the case was phase adjusted is within the current program year.

+Note: If the phase adjustment request is outside of the program year, approval by the Deputy Division Director for Field Services is required.

 Closure before Case Assignment Is Returned to Initial Contact without Case Assignment